-- Output: Reduction in the number of flood-related losses in the State. - Efficiency: Number of communities participating in the NFIP.
+Output: Reduction in the number of flood-related losses in the State.

+Efficiency: Number of communities participating in the NFIP.

-• Explanatory: Program success relies on program participation, compliance with program directives, and timely submission of required program documents.
+Explanatory: Program success relies on program participation, compliance with program directives, and timely submission of required program documents.

-- o Task (A.1.3.1): Conduct Community Assistance Visits with 20 percent of the State's National Flood Insurance Program communities so that each community is visited within five years.
-These visits will identify any deficiencies in compliance within the program. - o Task (A.1.3.2): Meet National Flood Insurance Program Communities to discuss the program's concerns and issues. - o Task (A.1.3.3): Provide training throughout the State on the National Flood Insurance Program and program implementation at the local level. - o Task (A.1.3.4): Review local ordinances for compliance with 44 Code of Federal Regulations on floodplain management regulations. - o Task (A.1.3.5): Assist local National Flood Insurance Program Communities with compliance with the substantial damage clause in the National Flood Insurance Program. - o Task (A.1.3.6): Provide technical advice to local governments on projects, National Flood Insurance Program Forms, Flood Insurance, and Floodplain Management. - o Task (A.1.3.7): Assist the Mississippi Department of Environmental Quality and FEMA with the RiskMAP Program to provide high-quality flood maps, information, and tools to assess the risk of flooding and planning better. - o Task (A.1.3.8) Develop an interactive flood inundation website using non-regulatory map products based on various flood depths.
-This user-friendly site intends to help homeowners make more intelligent decisions regarding flood insurance. - o Task (A.1.3.9) Assist communities participating in the Community Rating System Program to remain compliant.

-Task (A.1.3.10): Develop a state-based Community Rating System program to educate communities that are not participating in the program on the benefits of participating.
+- Task (A.1.3.1): Conduct Community Assistance Visits with 20 percent of the State's National Flood Insurance Program communities so that each community is visited within five years.
+These visits will identify any deficiencies in compliance within the program. - Task (A.1.3.2): Meet with National Flood Insurance Program Communities to discuss the program's concerns and issues. - Task (A.1.3.3): Provide training throughout the State on the NFIP and program implementation at the local level. - Task (A.1.3.4): Review local ordinances for compliance with 44 Code of Federal Regulations on floodplain management regulations.

+- Task (A.1.3.5): Assist local National Flood Insurance Program Communities with compliance with the substantial damage clause in the NFIP. - Task (A.1.3.6): Provide technical advice to local governments on projects, National Flood Insurance Program Forms, Flood Insurance, and Floodplain Management. - Task (A.1.3.7): Assist the Mississippi Department of Environmental Quality and FEMA with the RiskMAP Program to provide high-quality flood maps, information, and tools to assess the risk of flooding and planning better. - Task (A.1.3.8): Develop an interactive flood inundation website using non-regulatory map products based on various flood depths.
+This user-friendly site intends to help homeowners make more intelligent decisions regarding flood insurance. - Task (A.1.3.9): Assist communities participating in the Community Rating System Program to remain compliant. - Task (A.1.3.10): Develop a state-based Community Rating System program to educate communities that are not participating in the program on the benefits of participating.